-You are in deportation proceedings and attend an individual or merits hearing at Immigration Court.
-The Immigration Judge (IJ) gives a decision.
+You are in deportation proceedings, fighting against removal from the United States, and you attend an individual or merits hearing at Immigration Court.
+After the hearing is over, the Immigration Judge (IJ) makes a decision.
 No matter whether it is good news or bad news, you want to know: Is my case over?
-Is this decision the final decision?
+Is this decision really final?

 The short answer: Yes and no. This article will explore how the IJ provides a decision, your role in pursuing an appeal or follow-up to the IJ's decision, and when it is too late for further action seeking to change the decision.

-After the completion of an individual or “merits” hearing (where the IJ focuses on only your case and listens to the evidence), the IJ will give a decision about the case.
-This may not happen on the first day of the individual hearing if more than one day is needed to complete all your testimony, witness presentations, and so on.
+After the completion of an individual or "merits" hearing (where the IJ focuses on only your case and listens to the evidence), the IJ will give a decision about the case.
+This might not happen on the first day of the individual hearing if more than one day is needed to complete all your testimony, witness presentations, and so on.
+Many hearings are "continued" to later days (usually weeks or months into the future.)

-However, some applicants complain that they never receive this written summary.
+However, some people in deportation proceedings complain that they never receive this written summary.
 Make sure you have provided your latest address to the immigration court (EOIR) in writing; otherwise, you will not receive a copy of the written or summarized decision.
 (See 8 C.F.R. § 1003.37.)

-Here’s where you have a role to play: An IJ’s decision is considered final if one of two things happens:
+Here's where you have a role to play: An IJ's decision is considered final if, after the hearing and decision, one of two things happens:

 (See 8 C.F.R. § 1003.39.)

-An appeal is a request sent to a higher court (a court with more authority) asking it to review a lower court’s decision.
-You most likely would need to make your appeal from an Immigration Judge’s decision to the Board of Immigration Appeals (B.I.A.).
-The B.I.A.’s main job is to review decisions of immigration judges.
+An appeal is a request sent to a higher court (a court with more authority) asking it to review a lower court's decision.
+You most likely would need to make your appeal to the Board of Immigration Appeals (B.I.A.).
+Its main job is to review decisions of immigration judges.

 If the immigration judge says the opinion out loud in court, then the judge will likely follow up by asking something like, "Do you waive appeal?", "Do you accept this decision as final?", or some variation of one of these questions.